Matatika/matatika-docs/content/api/resources/dataplugins.md

 # {{page.title}}

 Dataplugins simply define a source of data from a given repository.
 Matatika provides a number of pre-configured platform-wide dataplugins out-the-box, as well as the ability to create custom dataplugins through the API.
-From these, [Pipeline](pipelines) jobs can be run to inject data into a workspace.
+From these, [pipeline](pipelines) jobs can be run to inject data into a workspace.
 {: .fs-5 }

 ---